nestjs/docs.nestjs.com/content/microservices/grpc.md

 #### gRPC Metadata

-gRPC metadata is additional data that may be useful during the processing of requests and responses, but is not part of the actual application data.
+Metadata is information about a particular RPC call in the form of a list of key-value pairs, where the keys are strings and the values are typically strings but can be binary data.
+Metadata is opaque to gRPC itself - it lets the client provide information associated with the call to the server and vice versa.
 Metadata may include authentication tokens, request identifiers and tags for monitoring purposes, and data information such as the number of records in a data set.

-To read the metadata in `@GrpcMethod()` use the second handler metadata argument, which returns the gRPC class `Metadata`.
+To read the metadata in `@GrpcMethod()` handler, use the second argument (metadata), which is of type `Metadata` (imported from the `grpc` package).

-You can send metadata from `@GrpcMethod()` using the function `sendMetadata()` which is provided by the object `GrpcCall` in the third handler argument.
+To send back metadata from the handler, use the `ServerUnaryCall#sendMetadata()` method (third handler argument).

 ```typescript
 @@filename(heroes.controller)